Minneapolis Schools with Business Degree Programs

 Master of Business Administration

 The Executive MBA is designed for individuals who are already business executives and wish to build on their experience with a new master's degree.
 Programs like these are completed while students are still working full-time.
 Students must complete a study of business practices and capstone master's project during their first year of study.
-There is an emphasis on global business during the second year, in which students engage in an international residency and work with the Global Virtual Team Projects.
+There is an emphasis on global business during the second year, in which students engage in an international residency and work with the Global Team Project.

 The joint MHA/MBA program is designed for individuals interested in healthcare administration as well as business.
 This program typically leads to positions working for healthcare organizations, pharmaceutical companies, and financial organizations concerned with healthcare.
 This is a 3-year program and students typically follow a study plan in which they begin the MBA curriculum during the fall semester of their second year.
-Summer residencies and internships are required and typical courses can include operations management, data analysis, health economics, health finance and healthcare delivery.
+Summer residencies and internships are required and typical courses can include operations research, data analysis, health economics, health finance and healthcare delivery.

 This is a combined program that allows students to obtain both a law degree and an MBA simultaneously in four years.
 This program is ideal for individuals interested in corporate law, corporate real estate and business consulting.
 Law electives, summer clerkships and writing assignments are required in addition to the general MBA curriculum.